emannenicholas/pupe-pat/README.md

 [//]: # (A description of how to install the project on a local machine for development)
+Users can focus on Installation, Usage, and Example sections.
+The other sections are meant for developers.

 ## Purpose
 The purpose of this tool is to facilitate processing pupil plate